 49 wyoming 724

 According to the method employed by Tukey in the boxplot, we could consider these five states as being odd (as mentioned, we will re-vist the boxplot in Chapter 7).
 Let’s explore another measure of determining oddballs and calculate what’s known as a z-score, which will help us get a feel for just how much of an outlier things are by showing how many standard deviations from the mean an observation is.
 A z-score is most often used to compare distributions from completely different scales, a method sometimes label “standardizing” the data.
 In order to do this calculation, we will need to know the standard deviation and mean of our distribution.
 Then, for each value in the distribution, we will calculate how many standard deviations from the mean the observation is.
 That is, we will subtract the mean from each value and divide by the standard deviation.
 If your eyes started to glaze over from the z-score description don’t worry, every time we calculate this, we have to look up how it’s done.
 We want to compare what we see in our distribution to something known as the “empirical rule” of a standard normal distribution.
-In a normal distribution (the familiar bell curve which is also Gaussian distribution), we should expect that roughly 68% of the distribution will fall within 1 standard deviation (above or below) of the mean, further 95% of the data should fall within 2 standard deviations, and 99.7% should be within 3.
+In a normal distribution (the familiar bell curve which is also known as the Gaussian distribution), we should expect that roughly 68% of the distribution will fall within 1 standard deviation (above or below) of the mean, further 95% of the data should fall within 2 standard deviations, and 99.7% should be within 3.
 One thing to note, this method doesn’t work well if the data is skewed, so we should probably check a quick histogram (with the hist() function) to be sure we are mostly symmetrical.

 When using this approach, generally anything above (or below) 3 standard deviations could be labeled as an outlier, and we could look at anything more than 2 standard deviations as possible outliers.